Demo-Me-Enterprise/NodeJS-Starter/README.md

-# Starter NodeJS Workflow to Deploy to Azure
+# Starter NodeJS Workflow to Deploy to ECR

 ## NodeJS HelloWorld

 This sample demonstarates a Hello World app on NodeJS.
-Deploy to Azure App Service Linux

 ## Deployment

-To deploy this application, you will need to host and create an Azure App Service Linux
+To deploy this application, you will need to have an active AWS subscription